shetaye/ddd-webserver/NOTES.md

     * New backend POST endpoint
     * Wizard to create proposals
     * Backend validation of action parameters
+* Servers
+    * Server settings
+    * Server 'initialization' phase where you can't do anything until the *owner* initialises the server with basic info
 * Edit proposals
     * New backend PATCH/PUT endpoint
     * New backend DELETE endpoint